Seby Zavala Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks seventh across all MLB pitching staffs.
+- The Guardians have a 3.88 team ERA that ranks seventh across all league pitching staffs.

-- Guardians pitchers combine to surrender 104 home runs (one per game), the second-fewest in the league.
+- The Guardians surrender the second-fewest home runs in baseball (108 total, one per game).

-- The Guardians are sending Curry (3-0) to the mound for his third start of the season.
+- The right-hander last appeared on Tuesday against the Kansas City Royals, when he threw eight innings, allowing one earned run while giving up five hits.

-- His most recent appearance was out of the bullpen on Wednesday when the right-hander tossed one inning against the Kansas City Royals, surrendering one earned run while giving up two hits.
+- In 12 games this season, the 28-year-old has a 2.54 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.